Danzig crisis (1932): Background

 With the coming of "presidential government" in Germany led by Chancellor Heinrich Brüning in 1930 came an increase in German revanchism as strident calls were made for the return of the Free City of Danzig together with the Polish corridor to the Reich.
 Gottfried Treviranus, the Minister of Occupied Eastern Territory in Brüning's cabinet declared in a speech at a rally outside of the Reichstag in Berlin in August 1930: "An unjust border cannot withstand international law and the national will to live.
 Down with the talk of catastrophe.
 Rally around with courage to banish all troubles.
 The day will come when the fight for right will free Germany and Europe!"
 At the same time, politics in Danzig had taken a turn towards the right with the Danzig branch of the National Socialists under the leadership of Gauleiter Albert Forster becoming the second party in the Danzig Senate on a platform of "Home to the Reich!"

 In March 1931, the Senate of the Free City unilaterally terminated Poland's port d'attache rights.
 The dispute was referred to the Council of the League of Nations, which issued a ruling on 19 September 1931 that decreed that both parties should take their dispute to the Permanent Court of International Justice in The Hague.
 On December 11, 1931, the Permanent Court of International Justice ruled that the existing contracts did not constitute grounds for stationing Polish warships in Danzig.
 The court suggested that the two sides settle the dispute themselves.
 On 1 May 1932, the Senate ruled that Polish Navy's warships could not enter Danzig without permission being first obtained from the Senate.

 The Free City had invited a group of Royal Navy destroyers to visit Danzig in June 1932, which brought tensions to the boil.
 On 30 May 1932, German Chancellor Brüning was dismissed by President Paul von Hindenburg and replaced with Franz von Papen, who was unknown to most Germans.
 Papen's so-called "government of the president's friends" was the most right-wing government that had been formed yet under the Weimar Republic, and it took a hard line regarding the revision of Germany's eastern frontiers.
 The fact that Papen's Defense Minister, Kurt von Schleicher was a serving Reichswehr general who was well known for his anti-Polish prejudices caused much alarm in Warsaw.
-The German radio, which was controlled by the government, had taken a hard line towards Poland in the spring of 1932, engaging in what the Polish historian Piotr Wnadyz called "warlike hysteria".
+The German radio, which was controlled by the government, had taken a hard line towards Poland in the spring of 1932, engaging in what the Polish historian Piotr Wandycz called "warlike hysteria".
 France, which was Poland's most important ally, supported the Polish position but also advised caution on the part of Warsaw.